-- 13. It was recently revealed on information and belief that Defendants were knowingly, recklessly and/or negligently selling certain of the Contaminated Dog Foods from the DogStar Kitchens containing pentobarbital, a substance largely used to euthanize animals. - 14.
-Plaintiffs bring this action individually and on behalf of all other similarly situated consumers within Illinois who purchased the Contaminated Dog Foods, in order to cause the disclosure of the presence and/or risk of inclusion of heavy metals, pentobarbital, toxins, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements in the Contaminated Dog Foods, to correct the false and misleading perception Defendants have created in the minds of consumers that the Contaminated Dog Foods are high quality, safe, and healthy and to obtain redress for those who have purchased the Contaminated Dog Foods.
+- 14. Defendants also mislead consumers by marketing that the Contaminated Dog Foods are made from Fresh and Regional ingredients that are delivered daily.
+Indeed, this misrepresentation is made numerous times and in numerous ways on the packaging.
+Defendants go as far as to include photos of local Kentucky or neighboring state suppliers on the packaging.
+In reality, Defendants source ingredients both internationally (e.g. New Zealand, India, France, Denmark, Ireland, Australia, Canada) and across the United States (Idaho, Ohio, Midwest, West Coast, Northeast).
+Additionally, Defendants utilized frozen products (some of which have been stored for years) and store the delivered meals at their Kitchens for several months prior to use. - 15.
+Defendants also outsource the production of their meals despite claiming the Contaminated Dog Foods are "Never Outsourced."
+Moreover, Defendants have failed to inspect or visit the ingredient suppliers of certain meals to ensure that the quality and source of the ingredients matches the representations made to consumers. - 16.
+Plaintiffs bring this action individually and on behalf of all other similarly situated consumers within Illinois who purchased the Contaminated Dog Foods, in order to cause the disclosure of the presence and/or risk of inclusion of heavy metals, pentobarbital, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements in the Contaminated Dog Foods, to correct the false and misleading perception Defendants have created in the minds of consumers that the Contaminated Dog Foods are healthy, nutritious, superior quality, natural, and/or unadulterated, and made with fresh and regional ingredients that were never outsourced and to obtain redress for those who have purchased the Contaminated Dog Foods.